RyanFin/Game_Programming_Tutorials/README.md

 - **Page 150**: Overloading Functions
     - Create functions with two functions with the same names with different *parameter lists*.
     - If the *return type* is the only varying factor between two functions with identical names, this will throw an error.
+- **Page 152**: Function Inlining
+    - A code tweak technique used to boost performance of code.
+    - Makes a copy of a method when the function is called so that the profiler does not have to navigate to the function and run code outside of the main() method for consecutive calls.
+    - Very effective when running small one or two line code statements.
+Inlining with large code is ineffective, hindering the performance of the program, since the code is duplicated.
+    - The program will decide whether it is beneficial to use function inlining, or whether it is better to simply execute the code by navigating to the function itself.
+If the complier does not think that inlining will boost performance, it will not inline the function call.

 ## TroubleShooting